 Nepeta cataria is an aromatic perennial that grows to 1 metre (8).
 The stems are erect, square and branching (7).
 Serrated ovate leaves have a down covered underside with a hairy upper surface, giving them a grey-green appearance (6, 9).
 They are arranged in an opposite fashion (10).
 Small flowers ranging from white to pale blue with crimson speckles, exist is tight worls (11).
 Flowers are distinguished by a hairy, tubular/toothed calyx; a corolla consisting of bilabiate upper lip and a 3 cleft lower lip with the middle lobe the largest; and two pairs of stamens, the lower pair of which are shorter (9).
 Nepeta cataria odour is highly attractive to cats and is mint-like (6).

 Nepeta cataria is native to Europe (8).
 It grows in calcareous soils and is often found on the borders of fields, dry river banks, waysides and waste places (6, 10).
 It has become naturalised in North America and temperate Asia (7, 8).

-Nepeta cataria is an herb that has been recognised for its medicinal properties for many centuries.
+Nepeta cataria is a herb that has been recognised for its medicinal properties for many centuries.
 Over time it has been used in remedies to cure internal cancer, smallpox and scarlet fever (2).
 During the 19th century, American physio-medical practitioners used bowel injections of warm Nepeta cataria infusions for intestinal flatulence (13).

 Traditionally the growth of Nepeta cataria was encouraged alongside fields and around areas of grain storage.
-This was due to the herbs ability to repel rats, and it was believed that a dense growth bordering fields helped to protect crops (7).
+This was due to the herbs' ability to repel rats, and it was believed that a dense growth bordering fields helped to protect crops (7).

 Major Active Constituents